Containment building: Boiling water reactors

-In a BWR, the containment strategy is a bit different.
+In a BWR, the containment strategy is different.
 A BWR's containment consists of a drywell, where the reactor and associated cooling equipment is located, and a wetwell.
 The drywell is much smaller than a PWR containment and plays a larger role.
-During the theoretical leakage design basis accident the reactor coolant flashes to steam in the drywell, pressurizing it rapidly.
+During the theoretical leakage design basis accident, the reactor coolant flashes to steam in the drywell, pressurizing it rapidly.
 Vent pipes or tubes from the drywell direct the steam below the water level maintained in the wetwell (also known as a torus or suppression pool), condensing the steam, limiting the pressure ultimately reached.
 Both the drywell and the wetwell are enclosed by a secondary containment building, maintained at a slight sub-atmospheric or negative pressure during normal operation and refueling operations.

 Common containment designs are referred to by the names Mark I, Mark II, and Mark III.
 The Mark I is the oldest, distinguished by a drywell which resembles an inverted lightbulb above the wetwell which is a steel torus containing water.
 The Mark II was used with late BWR-4 and BWR-5 reactors.
 It is called an "over-under" configuration with the drywell forming a truncated cone on a concrete slab.
 Below is a cylindrical suppression chamber made of concrete rather than just sheet metal.
 Both use a lightweight steel or concrete "secondary containment" over the top floor which is kept at a slight negative pressure so that air can be filtered.
 The top level is a large open space with an overhead crane suspended between the two long walls for moving heavy fuel caskets from the ground floor, and removing / replacing hardware from the reactor and reactor well.
 The reactor well can be flooded and is straddled by pools separated by gates on either side for storing reactor hardware normally placed above the fuel rods, and for fuel storage.
 A refueling platform has a specialized telescoping mast for lifting and lowering fuel rod assemblies with precision through the "cattle chute" to the reactor core area.
 The Mark III uses a concrete dome, somewhat like PWRs, and has a separate building for storing used fuel rods on a different floor level.
 All three types also use the large body of water in the suppression pools to quench steam released from the reactor system during transients.